No passwords, No popups, No cost

 2005

-Jim: we're happy to print your opinion & everybody's -- that's what a public forum is for.
+Jim: we're happy to print your opinion & everybody's -- that's what public forums are for.
 Here's all the space you want, free, to tell people anything you want about what you've learned.
+But I didn't 'blast' anyone.

-But I don't own, manage, or work in a plating shop, never did & never will; so your claims of ulterior motive paint you as a petulant adolescent.
+I don't own, manage, or work for a plating shop, never did & never will, so you just paint yourself as a petulant adolescent when you blast me with claims of ulterior motive.

 This free site includes thousands of pages of information for students & hobbyists, plating book reviews, links to plating educational societies and training sessions, ASTM plating standards, free MIL standards, addresses of free plating libraries, plus tens of thousands of highly detailed responses to plating questions & problems.
 We never censor postings (except ads & ad-hominem remarks); please share your experience instead of whining.